mateuspicanco/learning-rust/notes/chapter_1_getting_started.md

     - `src/main.rs`: a sample hello world file;
     - Initializes a git repo with a gitignore file as well.
       - To override this, use `cargo new --vcs=none` (no version control system).
 This is useful if a project is placed in an existing git repo.
+- In the `Cargo.toml`, the package definition is described, along with its version and edition.
+Unclear to me what an edition means.
+- In the `[dependencies]` section, we list the `crates` (rust's equivalent to pip packages I suppose) that the project requires.
+- `cargo run` builds the executable from the code in the project and runs it right after.
+It is more common than running `cargo build` first.
+- `cargo check` checks the code for compile issues but does not produce an executable.
+- `cargo build --release`: an option to build an optimized version of the executable, it takes longer to compile that the regular command (debug version).
+The resulting file is stored on `target/release` instead of `target/debug`.